Ed Gonzalez: Bail

 In 2017, Gonzalez testified against Harris County in federal court, saying "When most of the people in my jail are there because they can't afford to bond out, and when those people are disproportionately Black and Hispanic, that's not a rational system".
 At the beginning of the COVID-19 pandemic, Gonzales proposed that bail be waived "for many of the eight thousand inmates in the Harris County jail".

 Gun legislation

 In 2021, Gonzalez opposed a constitutional carry gun bill which would allow Texans to carry guns without permits.

 Nomination to director of ICE

-In 2021, Gonzalez was nominated to be director of U.S. Immigration and Customs Enforcement.
+In April 2021, Gonzalez was nominated to be director of U.S. Immigration and Customs Enforcement.
 After he was nominated, allegations of domestic abuse by his wife came to light in a 2021 police affidavit report.
 Both Gonzalez and his wife denied that any such incident had occurred.
 After it became clear that the nomination was doomed due to multiple Democratic senators remaining undecided on the nomination, Gonzalez withdrew himself from consideration, stating that he would continue to serve as Harris County sheriff.